 Thus, two equivalent SCMs can only differ in terms of their causal mechanism.
-Importantly, equivalent SCMs have the same solutions and, as we will see in Section 2.4 and 2.5, they have the same causal and counterfactual semantics (see Definition 2.13 and 2.18 respectively).
+Importantly, equivalent SCMs have the same solutions and, as we will see in Sections 2.4 and 2.5, they have the same causal and counterfactual semantics (see Definitions 2.12 and 2.17, respectively).
 This equivalence relation on the set of all SCMs gives rise to the quotient set of equivalence classes of SCMs.
-In this paper we prove properties and define operations on the equivalence classes of SCMs, by first proving the property and defining the operation for an SCM and then showing that this property and operation preserves the equivalence relation.

 2.2.
-The (augmented) graph We will now define two types of graphs that can be used for representing structural properties of the SCM.
-These graphical representations are related to Wright's path diagrams [79].
+The (augmented) graph.
+We will now define two types of graphs that can be used for representing structural properties of the SCM.
+These graphical representations are related to Wright's path diagrams [74].
 The structural properties of the functional relations between variables modeled by an SCM are specified by the causal mechanism of the SCM and can be encoded in an (augmented) graph.
 For the graphical notation and standard terminology on directed (mixed) graphs that is used throughout this paper, we refer the reader to Appendix A.1.